erred/uva-sne/inr-lab2.md

 </spoiler>
 ## Q6.
 What is the MTU setting for eth0 / eno1 ?
 When do you think it should be increased?
 When do you think it should be decreased?
 Hint ip link ifconfig

+- MTU: 1500
+- increase: when both ends of the connection support it, MTU can be increases for efficiency
+- decrease: when the link will pass through an encapsulating protocol, it should be decreased to fit unfragmented in the encapsulating packet

 <spoiler|ip link>

 ```
 arccy@nevers» ip link show eno1
 2: eno1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP mode DEFAULT group default qlen 1000
     link/ether 34:17:eb:f0:dc:e3 brd ff:ff:ff:ff:ff:ff
 ```

 </spoiler>
 ## Q7.
 What is the default gateway on your server?
 Why is there an explicit route to the OS3 network?
 If you would delete this latter route will you be able to send traffic to your default gateway?
 Why?

+- default: 140.100.104.97
+- explicit route: netmask pushed by DHCP
+- yes: there is another explicit route (/32) for the gateway itself

 <spoiler|ip route>